DateTime

 property Int dayOfYearread only

-The calendar year, month, date, day of the week and day of the year of the DateTime.
+The calendar year, month, day, day of the week and day of the year of the DateTime.

 The dayOfWeek ranges from 0-6, with 0 corresponding to Sunday and 6 to Saturday.
 The dayOfYear ranges from 1-365 (or 1-366 on leap years).